rediacc/www/src/content/docs/en/cli/api-reference/list.md

 #### Business Rules

 - User must be authenticated with valid credentials
-- User must belong to a company to retrieve team information
+- User must belong to an organization to retrieve team information
-- All teams in the company are visible to all users
+- All teams in the organization are visible to all users
 - Vault data (sensitive information) is only visible for teams where you are a member
 - Teams are sorted alphabetically by name
 - Statistics show member count, machine count, repository count, schedule count, and storage count
-- Encrypted vault data requires company passphrase for decryption
+- Encrypted vault data requires organization passphrase for decryption
-- No cross-company access is allowed
+- No cross-organization access is allowed
 - Membership status indicator shows 1 for member, 0 for non-member
-- Company name is included for context
+- Organization name is included for context

-## user-company
+## user-organization

-Display which company the current user belongs to
+Display which organization the current user belongs to

 #### API Information

-**Endpoint:** `POST /api/StoredProcedure/GetUserCompany`
+**Endpoint:** `POST /api/StoredProcedure/GetUserOrganization`

 **Authentication:** Required (token-based with Rediacc-RequestToken header)

 #### Details

-Shows the company information for the currently authenticated user.
-Useful for verifying you're logged into the correct company account.
+Shows the organization information for the currently authenticated user.
+Useful for verifying you're logged into the correct organization account.

 #### Parameters